fulltopic/fulltopic.github.io/docs/deeplearning4j/mjdrla3c/A3CReport.md

 The penalty value was set less than average reward to prevent the NN escaping into this area.

-Then the NN produces more sensible output:
+Then the NN produces more sensible output.

 The policy softmax output: